Skip to Content

 Ice Water/Borax

-Milliard Borax Powder - Pure Multi-Purpose Cleaner/Laundry Detergent Booster (1 lb.)Carefully blot the stain continuously as you use this technique.
+Milliard Borax Powder Laundry Booster, Pure Natural Multipurpose Cleaner and Detergent, 1 lb - UnscentedCarefully blot the stain continuously as you use this technique.
 Fill a spray bottle 2/3rds full of ice and top off with water.
 Spray the stain liberally with ice water, then sprinkle with borax.

 Immediately press the borax into the stain using the proper blotting technique (don’t rub or scrub).
 Spray, apply borax, and repeatedly blot until the stain is removed.
 Please don’t use a toothbrush or rub the garment against itself, as this will spread the stain instead of removing it.